agaudry/vegwannabe/README.md

 # vegwannabe
-an app to help you become vegan
+a tracker app to help you on your path to veganism

-****** TO DO
+****** TO DO ******
-POST and GET food

-TO IMPLEMENT
-- Service worker to support offline requests
+- pages :
+    - about
+    - food summary
-- Animations and microinteractions
+    - profile/settings

+- user accounts system
+    - flask-login, flask-user, custom ?

+- food-type autocomplete